mjohnson518/Q-guard/README.md

 ## Overview

-Q-guard is an experimental Ethereum analytics API demonstrating the x402 micropayment protocol.
+Q-guard is an Ethereum analytics API demonstrating the x402 micropayment protocol.
 It provides real-time gas predictions through a pay-per-request model using USDC on Base Sepolia testnet.

 **Key Features:**
 - Real-time gas prediction with exponential weighted average algorithm